SECQUOIA/pyomo-summer-ws/_build/html/_sources/intro.md

 # Pyomo Tutorial

 Welcome to the *Pyomo Tutorial*, a project currently under development with completion expected by Winter, 2023.
-These notebooks derives from the Pyomo summer workshop 2018 and supports the latest version of Pyomo.
+These notebooks derives from the Pyomo summer workshop 2018 and we update them with the latest version of Python and Pyomo.

 ## Getting started